Business Contracts Guide for Startups and Companies

 For enterprise customers, the terms they are willing to accept are almost always negotiated.
 They will want Service Level Agreements with specific uptime commitments, Data Processing Agreements meeting their GDPR or local data law requirements, security provisions, and audit rights.
 Having a well-drafted set of base terms gives you control over the negotiation.

 The DPA is often treated as a formality but it is one of the most legally significant documents in any B2B SaaS relationship.
 Under GDPR and its equivalents, a missing or inadequate DPA is a breach of the regulation by both the processor and the controller, regardless of whether any actual data misuse has occurred.
-[Related reading: Legal Documents Every SaaS Startup Needs]
+Our complete guide to the legal document stack every SaaS startup needs covers the full picture, including SOC 2 readiness and AI-feature considerations, in far more depth.

 My Legal Pal works with startups, founders, and growing businesses on every type of commercial agreement covered in this guide.
 Whether you need a contract drafted from scratch, an existing agreement reviewed before you sign it, or advice on a clause that is not working the way you expected, our commercial lawyers provide practical, plain English advice at every stage of your business.